 Although the decision will displace some 400 students, it happened at a hastily scheduled special board meeting which no parents or students attended.
 Deadrick told a teacher immediately afterward that the previously scheduled Aug.
 4 meeting might no longer occur.

 Some of the school's staff said afterward they thought the board's decision was irresponsible.
 And the way it happened with almost no notice to families was characteristic of the board's governing style, they observed.
-Charter school advocates and parents alike have criticized the Uprep board for its infrequent meetings, scheduling changes and a general lack
+Charter school advocates and parents alike have criticized the Uprep board for its infrequent meetings, scheduling changes and a general lack of transparency.

 "I think the board members who voted to close the school are very wrong in thinking they're acting in the best interest of the students," said Art Friedman, a math teacher in the independent study program.